- How much does an average house in Spain cost?

 Several factors contribute to the current state of Spain's real estate market, influencing both the cost per square metre and overall market trends:

 - Economic stability: Spain’s economy has shown resilience, recovering from the 2008 financial crisis, something that took almost a decade, and maintaining steady growth.
-This stability has contributed to the gradual rise in house prices, particularly in major cities and coastal regions.
+This stability has contributed to the continuous rise in house prices, particularly in major cities and coastal regions.

-Future trends in the Spanish real estate market
+Future trends in the Spanish real estate market.

 Why Spain stands out in the global property market